Luxury, relaxation and a unique wine tour in sunny Burgundy

 - Canal du Bourgogne, Cote D’Or

-- Charter and occasional cabin bookings, 6 nights/7 days, April to October
+- Charter only, 6 nights/7 days, April to October

 - 4 nights/5 days charter gastronomy cruises